Home / Career Guides / Forklift Operator

 What skills are necessary for a forklift operator?

-Good hand-eye coordination, attention to detail, and physical fitness are essential for individuals in this role.
+Good hand-eye coordination, attention to detail, and physical fitness are essential.
 They must also have a clear understanding of safety rules and regulations, know how to follow instructions accurately, and adapt to changing situations.
 Being able to assess the weight and size of loads to prevent overloading is crucial as well.

 Are there different types of forklifts that I will need to operate?